XuyangZhong-29/XuyangZhong-29.github.io/_pages/about.md

 I obtained my Master degree from Technical University of Munich in November 2022 and Bachelor degree from Beijing Institute of Technology in July 2020.

-You can my CV here: [Xuyang Zhong's Curriculum Vitae](../assets/cv.pdf)
+You can find my CV here: [Xuyang Zhong's Curriculum Vitae](../assets/cv.pdf)